ARMmaster17/ReX/README.md

 // TODO: Zabbix script

 ## Features in progress
-- Checks if rescue operations worked.
-- YAML configurable sequence of operations.
 - AIO bash script to install.
 - Support for hypervisors other than Proxmox.
 - Network topology mapping for tracing source of network outages.